Maryland Weather: Snow, Wintry Mix Possible Saturday

-BALTIMORE (WJZ) — It was a warm day across the area on Wednesday, but don’t expect those temperatures to stick around!

-Saturday, there is a potential for a wintry mix and a period of snow during the day, which could then be followed by freezing rain and sleet later at night.
+That cold air will also bring with it some moisture.
+There is a potential for a wintry mix and a period of snow Saturday, which could then be followed by freezing rain and sleet in the afternoon.

-A trace to an inch of snow is possible for the city, with more expected north and west.
+A trace to an inch of snow is possible for the city with possible one to three inches possible in areas north and west of the city.

-Friday, cold air will move down from the north, which will set up the potential for the winter weather on Saturday.
+Snow and sleet are likely before 1 p.m. then it’ll be rain mixed with sleet until 4 p.m. before it turns to all rain.
+The system is expected to move out of the area Saturday evening.

 Frederick County officials said that crews have already started to treat roads in preparation for the possible winter weather.